Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

   “The New Testament begins the announcement of the kingdom in terms expressive of its being previously well known.”
 </div>

-Peters points out a striking feature of the early chapters of the New Testament: the preaching of the kingdom comes to the people *without a single word of definition.*
+Peters points out a striking feature of the early chapters of the New Testament: the preaching of the kingdom comes to the people <span class="kingdom-gold">without a single word of definition.</span>

 > “The preaching of the kingdom, its simple announcement, without the least attempt to explain its meaning or nature… presupposed that it was a subject familiar to them.
 John the Baptist, Jesus, and the Seventy all proclaimed the kingdom in a way, without definition or explanation, that indicated their hearers were acquainted with its meaning.”
 > Prop.
 19 (Intro)